simongarton/AdventOfCode/readme.md

 # Advent of Code

 [Advent of Code](https://adventofcode.com/) is an annual programming competition, with initially simple puzzles starting on 1 Dec, and getting progressively harder - I rarely finish the last few days.
+I started in 2019, and have been picking up more and more each year (plus going back and looking at old ones.)

-2022 wasn't too shabby though ... and with some stiff competition from work, 2024 is looking good.
+I've also been loudly praising it at work, with a private leaderboard ... which got nicely competitive, and 2024 is looking pretty good.

 ![Progress](AdventOfCode.png)

 Performance is generally good : green is <= 1s, yellow <= 5s, orange <= 10s, red <= 30s and purple needs another look.
+Plenty of days when I was so happy just to get the damn thing working, it wasn't worth optimizing.

 ![Progress](AdventOfCodeSpeed.png)